-Africa college interest: We are interested in the primarily in nematode parasitism of plants.
+Africa college interest: We are primarily interested in nematode parasitism of plants.
 We are interested in how biotic and abiotic stresses interact.
 We have experience in biotechnological applications of our fundamental research in crops such as potato, rice and banana.
-We not only evaluate the effective defence provided by such biotechnology but also the ecologiocal implactions it may have.
+We not only evaluate the effective defence provided by such biotechnology but also the ecological implictions it may have.

 James van Alstine

 Expertise: Environmental policy and governance; corporate environmentalism and corporate social responsibility; environmental and social risks of industrial development; politics of low carbon transitions; governance of natural resource extraction.